urbanware-org/vu-piconloader/how-to/piconloader_en.md

 ### Add the required cronjob

-The *PiconLoader* script must be triggered every minute using a cronjob (using init scripts did not work before).
+The *Vu-PiconLoader* script must be triggered every minute using a cronjob (using init scripts did not work before).
 Running the script does not affect the performance of the device, neither when watching TV nor when doing HD recordings.

 Edit the `/etc/cron/crontab/root` crontab file